 Deferred Prosecution Agreements (DPA), also known as Remediation Agreements, are nothing new in the legal world, but they are new to Canada.
-They have been used successfully in the UK and USA for years but only came into effect in the Canadian Criminal Code in September 2018.
+They have been used successfully in the United Kingdom and United States of America for years but only came into effect in the Canadian Criminal Code in September 2018.
 How to acquire a deferred prosecution agreement in Canada is what everyone wants to know.

 In Canada, a deferred prosecution agreement is called a Remediation Agreement.
 A remediation agreement is a voluntary agreement between an organization and the Prosecution.
 The organization agrees to follow set actions to avoid prosecution.

 A remediation agreement is somewhat similar to a Diversion but for an organization rather than an individual.
 The agreement diverts away from the traditional court process, allowing an alternative solution to satisfy the Prosecution.
 Some have commented that it appears deferred prosecution agreements are primarily used when large corporations and organizations commit white collar crimes.